aashishyadavally/ns-slicer/src/README.md

 #### For Experiments Replication

-1. For intrinsic evaluation on complete code
+1. For intrinsic evaluation on complete code (see Section 6.1 in paper)
    * NS-Slicer with CodeBERT (*off-the-shelf*)
      - Training:
        ```bash